-I started writing this piece while in Croatia for my 30th birthday; it has not been published elsewhere.
-If you have any questions about my writing or my photographs, send me a note, trish(dot)audette(at)gmail(dot)com.
+I started writing this piece while in Croatia for my 30th birthday; it has not been published elsewhere, and all the photographs were taken by me.

 The sweet brown liquid is our reward for nearly three hours of steep hiking under the hot sun, past adventurous climbers who scramble up sheer rock faces, and older tourists making shorter treks to drink coffee at mountain-base cafes.

 Former sailor Marijo Ramic, who slips between Croatian, English and German as he congratulates his guests on making the hike, holds court.
 He offers food and other drinks prepared in his “black kitchen,” asks where people are from, and shows them the house where he was born and behind which his grocery-carrying donkeygrazes quietly.

 This moment of community is one my Canadian friend and I have grown almost accustomed to since arriving in Zadar, on the northern coast of the Adriatic Sea.
 Croatian hospitality has made us the recipients of not one but two bowls of backyard-grown cherries courtesy of our landlord in the beach suburb of Puntamika, and, when taking a boat tour of the Kornati Islands, 9:30 a.m. vodka shots.